Buildstruct/glua-code-conventions/README.md

 -- everything that can be identified with a string should have "BS_" or "bs_" prepended before it -- in order to avoid collisions with other addons

--- hooks, named timers, vgui elements, etc. prepended with "BS_" and PascalCase hook.Add("OnGamemodeLoaded", "BS_MyHook", function() end) timer.Create("BS_MyTimer", 60, 1, function() end)
+-- methods, hooks, named timers, vgui elements, etc. prepended with "BS_" and PascalCase function PLAYER:BS_MyMethod() end hook.Add("OnGamemodeLoaded", "BS_MyHook", function() end) timer.Create("BS_MyTimer", 60, 1, function() end)
 vgui.Register("BS_MyElement", PANEL, "DPanel")